apollographql/apollo/docs/source/tutorial/queries.md

 ---
 title: "6.
 Fetch data with queries"
-description: Learn how to fetch data with the Query component
+description: Learn how to fetch data with the useQuery Hook
 ---

  Time to accomplish: _15 Minutes_

 Apollo Client simplifies fetching data from a graph API because it intelligently caches your data, as well as tracks loading and error state.
 In the previous section, we learned how to fetch a sample query with Apollo Client without using a view integration.
-In this section, we'll learn how to use the `Query` component from `react-apollo` to fetch more complex queries and execute features like pagination.
+In this section, we'll learn how to use the `useQuery` Hook from `@apollo/react-hooks` to fetch more complex queries and execute features like pagination.

-## The Query component
+## The useQuery Hook

-The `Query` component is one of the most important building blocks of an Apollo app.
-It's a React component that fetches a GraphQL query and exposes the result so you can render your UI based on the data it returns.
+The `useQuery` Hook is one of the most important building blocks of an Apollo app.
+It's a React Hook that fetches a GraphQL query and exposes the result so you can render your UI based on the data it returns.

-The `Query` component uses the **render prop** pattern to fetch and load data from queries into our UI.
-The render prop pattern provides the ability to add a function as a child to our `Query` component that will notify React about what you want to render.
-It exposes the `error`, `loading` and `data` on a result object that is passed into the render prop function.
+The `useQuery` Hook leverages React's [Hooks API](https://reactjs.org/docs/hooks-intro.html) to fetch and load data from queries into our UI.
+It exposes `error`, `loading` and `data` properties through a result object, that help us populate and render our component.
 Let's see an example:

 ## Fetching a list

-To create a `Query` component, import `Query` from `react-apollo`, pass your query wrapped with `gql` to `this.props.query`, and provide a render prop function to `this.props.children` that uses the `loading`, `data`, and `error` properties on the result object to render UI in your app.
+To create a component with `useQuery`, import `useQuery` from `@apollo/react-hooks`, pass your query wrapped with `gql` in as the first parameter, then wire your component up to use the `loading`, `data`, and `error` properties on the result object to render UI in your app.

 First, we're going to build a GraphQL query that fetches a list of launches.
 We're also going to import some components that we will need in the next step.
 Navigate to `src/pages/launches.js` to get started and copy the code below into the file.